pingcap/docs-cn/tiflash/use-tiflash.md

 TiFlash does not support push-down calculations in the following situations:

-- Expressions that contain `Duration` cannot be pushed down.
+- Expressions that contain the `Time` type cannot be pushed down.
 - If an aggregate function or a `WHERE` clause contains expressions that are not included in the list above, the aggregate or related predicate filtering cannot be pushed down.

 If a query encounters unsupported push-down calculations, TiDB needs to complete the remaining calculations, which might greatly affect the TiFlash acceleration effect.